-Sissinghurst garden, shown above, was very influential in popularizing the concept of garden rooms.
-They used a geometric hedge, to create formal garden rooms, but you could use this idea for a more casual impact.
-Instead of a clipped hedge, you could create you walls with a row of lilacs, or tall grasses, or maybe runner beans trained on two trellises, to create an entryway.
-The only real requirement is that your wall or walls block the immediate view of your room, so that it is isolated from the rest of the garden.
+The Sissinghurst garden was very influential in popularizing the concept of garden rooms.
+They used a geometric hedge to create formal garden rooms, but you could use this idea for a more casual impact.
+Instead of a clipped hedge, you could create your walls with a row of lilacs, tall grasses, or maybe runner beans trained on two trellises to create an entryway.
+The only real requirement is that your wall or walls block the immediate view of your room so that it is isolated from the rest of the garden.

 The main idea behind garden rooms is to create both a sense of enclosure and discovery.

 Practically speaking, garden rooms can be used to create spaces for different functions, like a dining area, a play area, a place for contemplation, or an edible garden.
 One approach is to view your garden like a house.
-Lay out a kitchen, a living room, a family room, playroom, a place to rest...
-But don’t let that idea confine you.
+Design the layout of a kitchen, a living room, a family room, playroom, a place to rest, but don’t let that idea confine you.
 You can get away with a lot more fantasy outdoors.

 How to Get Started